-ZME1 container ZeroThink CLI .ztz ZEQ-256 equation AES-GCM-256 Password + pattern image Restored on talktoai.org
+ZME1 container ZeroThink CLI .ztz ZEQ-256 equation AES-GCM-256 Separate recovery factors Password + pattern image Restored on talktoai.org

 ZMath is a dual-key encryption system that combines your password with a pattern image to derive strong keys and produce encrypted artifacts in the ZME1 container format.
 Portable mode also decrypts ZeroThink CLI .ztz files locally, so Agent Zero encrypted files can be restored from the web when you need it.
 The old external links are no longer required: Portable and Exclusive are now hosted directly under talktoai.org.